bbitmaster/ale_python_interface/README.md

 This provides a python library to interface with the arcade learning environment that can be found here: http://www.arcadelearningenvironment.org/

-This library hooks into the shared object file for the arcade learnign environment and bypasses using the slower FIFO interface.
+This library hooks into the shared object file for the arcade learning environment and bypasses using the slower FIFO interface.
 It is designed to be fast.
 Example code is provided that demonstrates an agent that can be controlled from the keyboard.

 To use this library, a build script is provided ./build.sh It requires the arcade learning environment header and library be on the path.
+This can be accomplished by adding the following to your .bashrc export CPLUS_INCLUDE_PATH=$CPLUS_INCLUDE_PATH:<Path_To_Arcade-Learning-Environment>/src export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<Path_To_Arcade-Learning-Environment>
+export LIBRARY_PATH=$LIBRARY_PATH:<Path_To_Arcade-Learning-Environment>
+Where <Path_To_Arcade-Learning-Environment> is the path to the arcade learning environment installation

 The following examples are provided

 ale_python_test1.py
-This is a direct port to python of the shared library example from ALE provided in
+This is a direct port to python of the shared library example from ALE provided in doc/examples/sharedLibraryInterfaceExample.cpp

 ale_python_test2.py
 This modified ale_python_test1.py to do more extensive tests of the python interface